 Agreeing to be a guarantor is by no means a decision that should be undertaken lightly.
 There is always a chance that it could end up being financially damaging, so it is essential to know what the risks are beforehand.

 The biggest risk is, of course, that the guarantor will end up having to pay back the loan that has been taken out.
-An individual should only agree to become a guarantor if they are fully confident that the primary borrower is in a position – or will be in a position – to fulfil any and all repayment requirements.
-It is certainly worth noting that if they are unable to pay the loan back it could damage the guarantor’s financial score as well as the borrower’s.
-This could, ultimately, make it far more difficult for both parties to attain any sort of loan in the future.
+Therefore, an individual should only agree to become a guarantor if they are fully confident that the primary borrower is in a position – or will be in a position – to fulfil any repayment requirements.
+It is certainly worth noting that if they are unable to pay the loan back, it could damage the guarantor’s financial score and the borrower’s.
+This could, ultimately, make it far more difficult for both parties to attain any loan in the future.

-It should most definitely be taken into account that it is not possible to back out of being a guarantor after all paperwork has been signed and once any ‘cooling-off period’ has been and gone.
+It should most definitely be considered that it is not possible to back out of being a guarantor after all paperwork has been signed and once any ‘cooling-off period’ has been and gone.
 Once this two-week period has elapsed, the contract will be fully in place, and all of the guarantor risks listed in this piece will become a reality.

 Being a Guarantor and Credit Score Impacts

-Some guarantors do not realise that there could ultimately end up being a significant credit score impact if the borrower reneges on any deal or finds themselves unable to pay the loan amount back.
-If the money is all paid back as planned and on time then a guarantor’s credit score will not be tarnished in any way; however, should the borrower struggle to pay back any money, the loan could end up being added to the credit score of the guarantor, which could put a huge black mark against their credit record.
+Some guarantors do not realise that there could ultimately be a significant credit score impact if the borrower reneges on any deal or finds themselves unable to pay the loan amount back.
+If the money is all paid back as planned and on time, then a guarantor’s credit score will not be tarnished in any way; however, should the borrower struggle to pay back any money, the loan could end up being added to the credit score of the guarantor, which could put a huge black mark against their credit record.

 Frequently Asked Questions